lemocla/Codzilla/README.md

     - #### **JSHint validator**

-       All javascripts files were tested with [JSHint](https://jshint.com/) and returned no errors, except for google not being recognise as a variable, however this is part of the function to access Google places library.
+       All javascripts files were tested with [JSHint](https://jshint.com/) and returned no errors, except for google not being recognised as a variable, however this is part of the function to access Google places library.

     - #### **Python 8**